t0mer/green-api-custom-notifier/README.md

     name: greenapi
     instance_id:  #Set the instanceid
     token:  #Set the greenapi token.
-    target: #Comma separated values.
-Contact should end with @c.us and group with @g.us
 ```

 * instance_id is the Green API instance id.